V&A Dundee

 In 2010, Kengo Kuma and Associates won the competition for the first museum in Scotland devoted to design, prevailing over competitors such as REX, Sutherland Hussey Architects, Steven Holl Architects, Snøhetta and Delugan Meissl Associated Architects.
 The V&A Dundee is part of a larger redevelopment project of a 240-hectare area on the city’s waterfront.

-The museum’s core is an imposing lobby, a fascinating cavernous space clad in local timber conceived to accommodate concerts, live performances, and other events to make it a welcoming social space for the city and its community.
+The museum’s core is a fascinating, cavernous space, clad in local timber, designed to accommodate concerts, live performances, and other events to make it a welcoming social space for the city and its community.

-The ultra-low-carbon building of the museum is heated and cooled by an innovative 800,000 kWh/year hybrid geothermal/air heat pump system.
+The three-story ultra-low-carbon building is heated and cooled by an innovative 800,000 kWh/year hybrid geothermal/air heat pump system.

-The three-story iconic building designed by Kuma also features a peculiar facade cladding consisting of 2,500 pre-cast rough stone panels, up to 4m wide, conceived to create the appearance of a Scottish cliff face.
+Kuma’s building also features a peculiar facade cladding consisting of 2,500 pre-cast rough stone panels, up to 4m wide, conceived to create the appearance of a Scottish cliff face.

 Kengo Kuma at the museum in January 2018; photo Alan Richardson